 "As Chief Executive of Dudley Council, I greatly value the energy, ideas and suggested new ways of working young people can bring to the Council when they join us on apprenticeships."

 What is an apprenticeship?

 You will learn at work, get real on the job experience whilst getting a paid wage.
 You will have the chance of progression whilst developing your knowledge through qualifications.
-Your future prospects will be good both in gaining skills and furthering your eduction.
+Your future prospects will be good both in gaining skills and furthering your education.
 There are a number of elements to each Apprenticeship and this is called the Framework.

 Anyone living in England, over 16 and not in full time education can apply.

-:: more on an apprenticeship career
+:: more on the partnership

 “...
 Dudley Council’s apprenticeship team are very helpful, and are always on hand to offer us advice or help with any queries we may have, as well as offering us various training courses to attend in order to further develop our skills in the workplace.
 I would strongly recommend the apprenticeship programme … it truly is a great experience.”

 :: more on an apprenticeship career with Dudley Council